Adventure » A Tour Of Petra, Jordan

 Trekking through Petra, Jordan

-There were a few maps around, several locals trying to flog trips on camels, donkeys and horses, but the thing I really noticed was how few tourists there were.
-We were exploring an incredible wonder of the world… a UNESCO site… one of the most stunning places on the planet, and it felt like we had it almost all to ourselves!
+There were a few maps around, and several locals trying to flog trips on camels, donkeys and horses.
+But the thing I really noticed was how few tourists there were.
+We were exploring an incredible wonder of the world, UNESCO World Heritage Site, one of the most stunning places on the plane… yet it felt like we had it all to ourselves!

 The Monastery in Petra, Jordan